-Study R programming online and learn to use data to analyse and tackle issues in healthcare.
+Study R programming and learn to use data to tackle and analyse issues in healthcare.

 Help address the recognised shortage of skilled health data scientists in the UK and around the world.

-Join our online health data science course and discover:
+Join this online health data science course and discover:

 - what health data science involves, with examples of real-life healthcare applications